janhon3n/JanhoSlide/README.md

 ## Requirements
 In order to get JanhoSlide working, you need to have:
 - A web server (for example Apache2)
-- Php installed on that server
+- Php installed and configured correctly on that server

 ## Installation